 - 1. The student will be notified in writing if being dismissed from the program at the end of the current semester due to a failure to pass the comprehensive examination.
 Notification of dismissal should occur as soon as possible.
 Either the faculty or the student may request a meeting to discuss the dismissal decision and notification. - 2.
-The student may appeal dismissal to the Dean of the College within five (5) business days of receiving notification of such dismissal. - The student may appeal a decision to uphold the dismissal by the Dean of the College to the Dean of the Graduate College and the Office of the Provost within five (5) business days of receiving notification of the Dean of the College's decision. - A decision to uphold the dismissal by the Dean of the Graduate College and the Office of the Provost may be appealed to the President of the University within five (5) business days of receiving notification of the Dean of the Graduate College/Office of the Provost's decision.
+The student may appeal dismissal to the School Director within five (5) business days of receiving notification of such dismissal. - 3.
+The student may appeal a decision to uphold the dismissal by the School Director to the Dean of the College, Dean of the Graduate College and the Office of the Provost within five (5) business days of receiving notification of the School Director's decision. - 4.
+A decision to uphold the dismissal by the Dean of the College, Dean of the Graduate College and the Office of the Provost may be appealed to the President of the University within five (5) business days of receiving notification of the Dean of the College, Dean of the Graduate College/Office of the Provost's decision.
 The decision of the President is final.